phaustin/quantecon-example/book/docs/python_advanced_features.md

 Since illegal syntax cannot be executed, a syntax error terminates execution of the program.

-Here\'s a different kind of error, unrelated to syntax
+Here's a different kind of error, unrelated to syntax

 ```{code-cell} ipython3
 :tags: [raises-exception]